t2v/play2-auth/README.md

 }
 ```

-### changing the display depending on whether the user is logged in
+### Changing the display depending on whether the user is logged in

 If you want to display the application's index differently to non-logged-in users
 and logged-in users, you can use `optionalUserAction`: